Geordie-R/stafi-stats/README.md

 ## Step 1: Create Telegram Bot Using Botfather

+In order to message you on telegram, we will create a telegram bot which you control the bot token for.

 #### The following steps describe how to create a new bot:

 * Contact [**@BotFather**](https://telegram.me/BotFather) in your Telegram messenger.